klaatu01/Unity-PS4input/README.md

 Basic DS4 controller input for Unity.

-#Installation
+# Installation

-Replace your YourProject/ProjectSettings/InputManager.asset with the InputManager.asset located in this repo. *Be sure to back up your input settings*
+Replace your YourProject/ProjectSettings/InputManager.asset with the InputManager.asset located in this repo. **Be sure to back up your InputManager.asset**

 Add the InputManager.cs to your Assets folder.

-#Usage
+# Usage

 ```C#
   ...